New Viewpoint and Algorithms for Water-Filling Solutions in Wireless Communications: A New Viewpoint of Water-filling Solutions

-Again, the function $g_k(\mu)$ does not have an explicit closed-form, but {\bf Algorithm \ref{algorithm_1}} can still be used to find the solution values by calculating $\mu$ and $p_k$'s numerically in Steps 2 and 6.

-With the traditional scheme, similar to Example 4, the KKT conditions can be obtained but a compact water-filling solution form has not been found with the ``+'' operation, nor have efficient algorithms been proposed to find the solution values in the literature.
+Similarly, the monotonic inverse function $g_k(\mu)$ cannot be written in an explicit analytical form, but {\bf Algorithm \ref{algorithm_1}} can still be used to find the solution values by calculating $\mu$ and $p_k$'s numerically in Steps 2 and 6.
+With the traditional scheme, similar to Example 4, the KKT conditions can be obtained but a compact water-filling solution form has not been found with the ``+'' operation and numerical searching algorithms are needed.